t-whitford/Sudoku/README.md

 # Current Issues #

-* Will hang if a number is added in a non-valid space by the user.
+* May hang if the grid is impossible to solve - still tries all possible combinations.